 Explore the dreamy ancient landscape of Hampi, sign up for a yoga course in Mysore and check out the cafe and bar scene in Bangalore.
-This itinerary is perfect for those with a week off and want to explore the laid back side of India.
+This itinerary is the perfect introduction to a laid back side of India.

 The Best of Karnataka